 Happy Solstice!
 Happy Summer! (and of course wintery blessings to all our southern hemisphere friends).

-I’m entering this season with such delight and I’m inviting myself to remember to keep invoking that joy, to keep making decisions that maintain that energy, to keep all of me pointed in that direction.
+I’m entering this season with delight and a deeper sense of sacred devotion.
+I’m inviting myself to remember to keep invoking that joy, to keep making decisions that maintain that energy, to keep all of me pointed in that direction.

-Speaking of constellations, I’ve been meaning to share a post card I received from Nat Uhing of Smallest Forest in Australia some weeks ago as part of an organized postcard swap.
+Speaking of constellations, sorting through things in my studio I re-discovered this postcard sent to me ages ago as part of an organized postcard exchange.
 Tiny delica beads and fine metallic thread on a dark velvet-y background.
 I simply can’t get a good photo of it, but I hope you get a bit of a sense of its wonderfulness.

-Here’s to having a fabulous summer in which we all shine brilliantly!
+Here’s to having a fabulous summer (or winter) in which we all shine brilliantly!

 What about you?
 Are you celebrating today?
 Have plans for your summer?
 Fascinated by portals?
 Do tell – you know I love to hear.